sdmp/sdmp-create-encrypted/README.md

 	var container = { /* a valid container object */ }
 	var payload = new Buffer(JSON.stringify(container), 'utf8')

+**Note:** The payload is not verified to be a valid container object.

 ###### `listOfNodeRsaPublicKeys` *(`array`, required)*